-SIGURD ASSING, FRANCO FLANDOLI AND UMBERTO PAPPALETTERAD
+SIGURD ASSING, FRANCO FLANDOLI, AND UMBERTO PAPPALETTERA

-Abstract.
-We study stochastic model reduction for evolution equations in infinite-dimensional Hilbert spaces and show the convergence to the reduced equations via abstract results of Wong-Zakai type for stochastic equations driven by a scaled Ornstein-Uhlenbeck process.
+ABSTRACT.
+We study stochastic model reduction for evolution equations in infinite dimensional Hilbert spaces, and show the convergence to the reduced equations via abstract results of Wong-Zakai type for stochastic equations driven by a scaled Ornstein-Uhlenbeck process.
 Both weak and strong convergence are investigated, depending on the presence of quadratic interactions between reduced variables and driving noise.
 Finally, we are able to apply our results to a class of equations used in climate modeling.

-1. Introduction
+1. INTRODUCTION

-In this paper we study stochastic model reduction for a system of nonlinear evolution equations in infinite-dimensional Hilbert spaces which is general enough to cover well-established systems of equations used in climate modeling.
+In this paper we study stochastic model reduction for a system of nonlinear evolution equations in infinite dimensional Hilbert spaces which is general enough to cover well-established systems of equations used in climate modeling.
 The big advantage of such a procedure is the lower complexity of the reduced equations, since complexity is still one of the major issues when predicting the evolution of systems over time spans which are typical for climate rather than meteorology.

-Following [9,17], we assume that the climate variables of the system, i.e., those more relevant to climate prediction, evolve on longer time scales than the unresolved variables, which can be modeled stochastically and have a typical time scale much shorter than the climate variables.
-To be able to close the equation for the climate variables, the task is to understand the effects of unresolved variables when stretching time to climate time.
+Following [14], we assume that the climate variables of the system, i.e. those more relevant to climate prediction, evolve on longer times scales than the unresolved variables, which can be modelled stochastically and have a typical time scale much shorter than the climate variables.
+To be able to close the equation for the climate variables, the task is to understand the effects of unresolved variables when stretching time to climate-time.
 In what follows, we also refer to climate variables as resolved variables.

-Climate modeling typically starts with equations containing quadratic nonlinearities which can describe many features of oceanic and atmospheric dynamics at meteorological time-see [18,25].
+Climate modeling typically starts with equations containing quadratic nonlinearities which can describe many features of oceanic and atmospheric dynamics at meteorological time-see [15, 20].
 In abstract mathematical terms, such equations would look like where $A: H \to H$ is a linear operator, $B: H \times H \to H$ is a bilinear operator, and f is an external forcing term.
-Here, the variable Z taking values in H is supposed to be a complex mix of climate and unresolved variables, and hence, the space H has to be 'big enough' to 'host' variables of that type.
+Here, the variable Z taking values in H is supposed to be a complex mix of climate and unresolved variables, and hence the space H has to be 'big enough' to 'host' variables of that type.
 We therefore choose H to be a separable infinite-dimensional Hilbert space.

-$$\frac{\mathrm{d}Z_t}{\mathrm{d}t} = f_t + AZ_t + B(Z_t, Z_t),\tag{1}$$
+(1) $$\frac{dZ_t}{dt} = f_t + AZ_t + B(Z_t, Z_t),$$